slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Anything that is successful is a series of mistakes."
 -- Billie Armstrong*

+> *"Your current results are just the visible output of your old decisions compounding over time.
+But since people evaluate based on short-term signals, they often misinterpret whether something is actually working.
+This is why so many businesses & individuals chase surface level metrics instead of real durable progress.
+Early effort often leads to decline before real takeoff, but most people quit before the inflection point."
+-- signulll@x*

 ### On barriers to success

 Fear, not failure, is the biggest barrier to success.
 Some people are terrified of success, they may be forced to buy a suit.